maxtuzz/tuzhub/README.md

-Tuzzy is a lightweight, cloud native developer portal being created that takes an opinionated approach to serving API documentation.
+ Tuzhub is an open source, cloud native, hub created to help centralise API contracts and specifications.

 ### Building on what's good
-Tuzzy uses the incredibly popular specification standard OpenAPI 3 as a bedrock for serving API documentation.
+Tuzhub uses the incredibly popular specification standard OpenAPI 3 as a bedrock for serving API documentation.
 This makes it trivial to plug it in and start serving your existing Swagger specs!

-You can inject an existing spec directly into Tuzzy, or let Tuzzy take care of it for you if your spec is available remotely.
-Tuzzy will make sure the specification is kept up to date, versioned, and available to all users.
+You can inject an existing spec directly into Tuzhub, or let Tuzhub take care of it for you if your spec is available remotely.
+Tuzhub will make sure the specification is kept up to date, versioned, and available to all users.

 Multiple specs can be linked, and APIs can be consolidated through a centralised, easy to use interface.